f-miyu/Prism.NavigationEx/README.md

 If you don't need initializing, you can use `NavigationViewModelResult`.

 ### Wrap in NavigationPage
-If `wrapInNavigationPage` parameter is true, thie next page is wrapped in NavigationPage.
+If `wrapInNavigationPage` argument is true, thie next page is wrapped in NavigationPage.
 ```C#
 NavigateAsync<NextPageViewModel>(wrapInNavigationPage: true);
 ```

 ### Clear navigation stack
-If `noHistory` parameter is true, navigation stack is cleared.
+If `noHistory` argument is true, navigation stack is cleared.
 ```C#
 NavigateAsync<NextPageViewModel>(noHistory: true);
 ```

 ### Confirm navigation
-You can provide a `canNavigate` parameter which determines whether or not navigation can be done.
+You can provide a `canNavigate` argument which determines whether or not navigation can be done.
 ```C#
 NavigateAsync<NextPageViewModel>(canNavigate: () => pageDialogService.DisplayAlertAsync("title", "message", "OK", "Cancel");
 ```

 ### Replace current page
-If `replaced` parameter is true, current page is replaced.
+If `replaced` argument is true, current page is replaced.
 ```C#
 NavigateAsync<NextPageViewModel>(replaced: true);
 ```